murphnj/tmux/tmux-q.md

 Redhat and similar distros:

-`yum install tmux or dnf install tmux`
+`yum install tmux` or `dnf install tmux`

 Debian/Ubuntu and similar:

 `apt install tmux`

+Arch and similar:

+`pacman -S tmux`

-These commands also tend to work on WSL, if that's where you're trying this from.
+These commands also tend to work on WSL, if that's where you're trying this from, use the Linux command corresponding to the distro you're using.

 On the Mac, either Homebrew or MacPorts are the way to install.
+`brew install tmux`  or `port install tmux`

 ---